-Now we move on to investigate the superfluid density.
-Since the superfluid part is only related to the gapless phase fluctuation, we focus on the effective field theory of the NG mode in the system.
-Since the interaction (dissipation) terms give rise to a real (imaginary) gap for the amplitude mode, we integrate out the amplitude fields if either of them is nonzero, obtaining the effective action for the phase mode~\citep{Hongo2021}
+We now investigate the superfluid density.
+Since the contact interaction (dissipation) terms give rise to a real (imaginary) gap proportional to $U_R|\varphi_{0}|^2$ ($i\gamma|\varphi_{0}|^2$) for the amplitude mode, we integrate out the amplitude fields if either of them is nonzero, obtaining an effective action for the phase mode~\citep{PhysRevD.103.056020}

-where we define $\nabla\tilde{\theta}_{\alpha}:=\nabla\theta_{\alpha}+\bm{\psi}(\bm{r})$.
-Here the function $\bm{\psi}(\bm{r})$ satisfying $\nabla\cdot\bm{\psi}(\bm{r})=2\gamma m\varphi_{0}^{2}$ stands for a loss of particles into an environment, as shown below.
-The derivation of the effective action is shown in Supplemental Material \citep{SupplementaryMaterial}.
-The quadratic effective action~\eqref{eq:effective} exhibits the phase rigidity and consequently leads to superfluidity.
-To show the superfluid component in the open system, we twist the phases on both the forward and backward contours.
-These phase twists can be related to the superfluid velocity as \citep{Coleman_2015} $\bm{v}_{\alpha}=\alpha\nabla\theta_{\alpha}/m.$ The current density is given by the average of the current operator, i.e.,
+where $\nabla\tilde{\theta}_{\alpha}:=\nabla\theta_{\alpha}+\bm{\psi}(\bm{r})$.
+Here the function $\bm{\psi}(\bm{r})$ satisfying $\nabla\cdot\bm{\psi}(\bm{r})=2\gamma m\varphi_{0}^{2}$ describes a loss of particles into an environment, as shown below.
+The derivation of the effective action is given in Supplemental Material \citep{SupplementaryMaterial}.
+The quadratic effective action~\eqref{eq:effective} exhibits the phase rigidity, leading to superfluidity.
+To find the superfluid component in an open system, we twist the phases on both the forward and backward contours.
+These phase twists can be related to the superfluid velocity as \citep{Coleman_2015} $\bm{v}_{\alpha}=\alpha\nabla\theta_{\alpha}/m.$ The current density is given by the expectation value of the current operators on both contours, i.e.,